timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 In order to mitigate potential problems, the notification file size MAY be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
-Because some RP instances may only sunchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.
+Because some RP instances may only synchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.

 Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta